adarshaacharya/MentorLabs/README.md

 </p>

 <p align="center">
 Apply for mentorship to the top mentors recommended by our powerful algorithm based on your profile.
-Enjoy one-to-one live video mentorship in our interactive labs totally for free.
+Enjoy one-to-one live mentorship in our interactive video streaming labs for free.
 </p>

+> This is pre-released (alpha) version of Mentor Labs.
+That means we are still working to improve the site and breaking changes may occur anytime.
+So please avoid providing your real profile details as the app isn't fully secure and data may get erased any time.

 ## Features